Topic: Science

 Written on August 26, 2021 at 5:50 am, by

 The Center for Whale Research shares this story… What is it, when does it happen, and what are the causes?
-Several weeks ago, K21, the oldest male killer whale (orca) in the Southern Resident community, was photographed and videoed in a state of severe emaciation, showing an extreme version of what killer whale researchers sometimes refer Continue Reading
+Several weeks ago, K21, the oldest male killer whale (orca) in the Southern Resident community, was photographed and videoed in a state of severe emaciation, showing an extreme version of what killer whale researchers sometimes Continue Reading

 Friday Harbor High School Joins e4usa for 2021–22 Academic Year